 California’s Climate Crisis: The Year-Round Inferno Cycle

-2017 was the most destructive year in California wildfire history, and 2018 has seen record-setting fires already.
-We know there will be an increase in risk due to climate-driven wildfires in the coming decades.
+2018 was the deadliest and most destructive year in California wildfire history with the Woolsey Fire in SoCal and the Camp Fire in the north.
+Unfortunately, we know that there will be an increase in risk due to climate-driven wildfires in the coming decades.

 It’s a cruel truth that the areas burning right now are likely to be among the most dangerous again.
 Immediately after these extra intense fires burn everything down to the soil, they’re unstable and dangerous, as we saw with the deadly mudslides near Santa Barbara, California.
 And in a few years they will be among the most fire-prone, as invasive species grow in the fires’ wake and then become dry tinder and flash fuels.

 To break this cycle, we need to turn our attention to fighting the next forest fires before they start, by restoring healthier and more resilient forests, less prone to burn dangerously out of control.
 The urgency is particularly great in the urban-wildland interface area.

 We need to act fast to restore forests in the right manner, so people can better protect themselves and the environment from the out-of-control inferno cycle.
 A properly-managed forest has a higher likelihood of avoiding decimation when fires do come.
 Soil remains healthy, native trees survive, and the ecosystem achieves balance.

 How do we get there?
 That’s where Forest Aid – and you – come in...

 Clearing of Invasive Species – Invasive plants often outgrow natives, especially in disrupted areas, like those stripped by intense fires.
 Many of the most aggressive species aren’t prepared for California’s hot, dry seasons, and after growing abundantly in wet months, they die and dry out...leaving flash fuels and other flammable remains prone to burn and intensify future wildfires.